 My pupils look forward to reinforcing their class topic at the end of their lesson.
 The new version is very popular.
 They all use the ‘icon’ and personal sprite.
 The options to personalise the maze etc is also brilliant!

-I became quite an ambassador for Wordshark/Numbershark (at my old school), recently building the Wordshark (network) licences up to 30.
-This was done by recording evidence in the children’s work and using this as part of my performance management.
-Using this alongside other interventions or on its own It’s been a real joy to be able to personalise the spellings with this tool.
+I became quite an ambassador for Wordshark/Numbershark (at my old school) It’s been a real joy to be able to personalise the spellings with this tool.
 It also engages the child and they learn without realising it.

 I have been using Wordshark and Numbershark for the past 6 years in 4 different schools and absolutely love them.
 My students love them too.
 It is the most pedagogically sound software I have come across to support reading, spelling and number concepts.
 It is a perfect complement to various curriculums and makes individualising for students and monitoring student progress easy for teachers!